When a non-fast chunk is freed, it gets put into the Unsorted Bin. When new chunks are requested, glibc looks at all of the bins

 Finally, we iterate through the chunks in the unsorted bin

-If it is empty, we service the request through making the heap larger by moving the top chunk back and making space
+If it is empty, we service the request through making the heap larger by , pushing the now-smaller top chunk to start at a higher memory address

 If the requested size is equal to the size of the chunk in the bin, return the chunk